 This is about as perfect a moment as you’ll find in any TV series anywhere.
 It’s great because epic space battles are cool.
 It’s great because actor Mira Furlan delivers a stirring performance and scathing monologue as the Minbari Ambassador Delenn.
 Most of all, however, it’s great because the show has taken the time to establish just how much it means for the Minbari to show up at this specific moment to help this specific man.

 Babylon 5 is littered with arcs and moments like this.
-It’s a show full of poignant character moments delivered by a top-notch cast of actors, many of whom are giving career-best performances.
+It’s a show full of poignant character moments delivered by top-notch actors, many of whom are giving career-best performances.

 The world of Babylon 5 also just feels impressively real.